DIVERSITY OF DESTINIES (EXCERPT OF IT IS TIME FOR A REFORMATION OF CHRISTIAN THINKING)

 It is the writer’s point of view that the occasion of physical death does not result in the grouping of people into two uniform companies; rather, it results in the careful defining of each individual’s progress, or lack of it, in godly character.
 Let us hope that such is the case.

-And as it is appointed unto men once to die, but after this the judgment: (Hebrews 9:27)
+And as it is appointed for men to die once, but after this the judgment, (Hebrews 9:27)

 There is salvation in the name and in the blood of the Lord Jesus Christ.
 When we hear the Gospel of Christ we must receive Christ, be baptized in water, and serve Him with all our heart.
 If we do not receive Christ when He is presented to us we come under the condemnation of God.
 We must receive Christ when He is presented to us.
 God will not accept our refusal of His Son.